 The sooner you can start planning, the easier it’ll be to stay on your diet.
 Where are you going?
 How will you get there?
 What will your schedule be like while you’re there?
 Once you’ve narrowed down the schedule for your trip, you can begin to plan for healthy food options.

 - Do some online research for the locale you’ll be visiting.
 Where are the nearest grocery stores?
 Do you see healthy cafes or restaurants?
 What about nearby farmer’s markets?

 - By finding safe and healthy locations that offer food that fits your lifestyle, you can maintain your diet.

-Instead of stopping at a fast food chain and trying to decide how many calories are in the fries or burger, you can stop at a grocery store.
+Instead of stopping at a fast-food chain and trying to decide how many calories are in the fries or burgers, you can stop at a grocery store.
 Grocery stores are more likely to have deli’s that offer healthier options.

 - Grocery stores offer packaged salads, bags of nuts, trail mix, healthy dips, and other choices.
 You can usually find cut up fruit and vegetables in plastic containers for sale at grocery stores.

 - You may also want to reach for the yogurts, cheese, and smaller containers of milk.
 Dairy has protein in it, so you’ll feel fuller for a longer period of time.
 You can find a variety of dairy products in small or travel sizes.